 - data2arl - The source code for programs not already available through the GUI that can be used to convert meteorological data files from models such as MM5 and WRF-ARW to the HYSPLIT compatible format.

-- datem - Contains sample HYSPLIT input files for various experiments available from the
+- datem - Contains sample HYSPLIT input files, meteorological data, and experimental data for CAPTEX experiment release number two.
+The remaining CAPTEX releases and other experiments are available from the DATEM repository.

 - document - Contains the technical manual (arl-224), user's guide, and various README files.
 Note that ARL-224.pdf contains a complete description of all the model equations and should be used as a reference guide to the various sections in this tutorial.